 M.Sc.
 Sports Physiology

-(b) Objectives of the program: This program would help to develop a career in Sports Physiology.
+(b) Objectives of the program: The 2-Years Master’s Program would help to develop a career in Sports/Exercise Physiology.
 One will be provided with advanced knowledge based on the latest research in the theory and practice of a range of different areas in Sports Physiology for the benefit of performance and health.
 This course offers thorough theoretical, conceptual and practical aspects on physiological assessment techniques, exercise performance and the physiological characteristics of the neuromuscular system with application to sport and injury.
-Every students would get an opportunity to improve his/her knowledge in research by carrying out dissertation work on applied fields of sports Physiology using the research facilities available in the Department.
+Every students would get an opportunity to improve his/her knowledge in research by carrying out dissertation work on applied fields of sports Physiology using the facilities available in the Department

 The department is in the process of developing a well-equipped laboratory to carry out the practical/laboratory exercises in the area of Sports Physiology, Sports Biochemistry and Sports Nutrition together with Computational facility.
 The laboratory set up at the department would allow the students to enrich and sharpen their knowledge both in instrumentation techniques and software.